 Frosted Cookies & Cream Milkshake Cookies

 These Copycat Crumbl Frosted Cookies & Cream Milkshake Cookies are large cookies that are best served cold.
 (However, I did love them right out of the oven, too.
-I had to try one, of course.)
+I had to try, of course.)
 And no, ‘crumbl’ is not misspelled.
-It is a copycat cookie from Crumbl Cookie Company.
-The frosted Oreo cookies are served cold, but are still super soft!
-Crumbl Cookie Company is one of the fastest-growing cookie companies in the nation.
-They have a weekly rotating menu and franchises are popping up everywhere!
+It is my version of a copycat cookie from the Crumbl Cookie Compnay.

 Room Temperature Ingredients: Using room temperature ingredients (butter, shortening, eggs) will help you get the best results when baking these cookies.
 Butter is at room temperature at 65°F. Don’t put it in the microwave to soften it; simply cut it up into small pieces and let it sit out if you forgot to take it out of the refrigerator.